decentralized-identity/didcomm-messaging/advanced_message_passing.md

 A usable QR code will always be able to be generated from the shortened form of the URL.

 Note: Due to the privacy implications, a standard URL shortening service SHOULD NOT be used.

+#### Embedded Messages

+DIDComm messages may be passed within other messages are protocols when the outer message is passed in a secure way.
+When messages are passed in this way, they may be passed either as an encrypted message or in plain text.
+When in plain text format, messages should be represented in json format.

+##### Privacy Considerations

+When messages are passed in plain text, the privacy and security of the message is subject to the properties of the protocol and transport moving the messages.
+Extreme care must be taken to protect the message.